-Candidates will work in dissertation groups of approximately 4-6; all members of the same group will have the same chair, unless circumstances preclude placement in a group.
+Candidates will work in dissertation groups of approximately 6; all members of the same group will have the same chair, unless circumstances preclude placement in a group.
 Candidates are placed in a dissertation group based on similar research topics and/or methodologies as well as student input.
 Although each candidate will write a separate dissertation, in keeping with the guiding principles of the Ed.D., grouping should promote a synergy with regard to problem framing, literature review, research design and analysis, and peer feedback and support.
 The groups will not necessarily be concentration specific.
+Candidates are free to work on a one-on-one basis with a faculty member if they are able to arrange this with a willing faculty member.